patoline/patoline/src/glr/doc/doc.typ

 \item //option// ::= '##[##' //expression// '##]##'
 \item //modifier// ::= ##?## | ##??## | ##*## | ##**## | ##+## | ##++##
 \end{itemize}

+In this grammar, //let_binding// and //expression// correspond to their equivalent in OCaml.
+//atom_expression//, mean an expression with the priority level just before function application, which means that we can use, without parenthesis, identifiers and projection.

+We also see every constructor that is not a terminal in two versions.
+The version were the symbol is doubled will explore all the possibility.
+The simple version will not backtrack on succed.

+Lets give a first small example, a calcultor with just the addition and substraction:

+### OCaml "example1.ml"
+  let int = parser n:RE("[0-9]+") -> int_of_string n
+  let op  = parser CHR('+') -> (+) | CHR('-') -> (-)
+  let expression = parser
+    n:int l:{ op:op m:int -> (op,m) }* ->
+      List.fold_left (fun acc (op,f) -> op acc f) n l
+###

 == Examples ==